 We are looking for a qualified individual for the position of Chemist 2.
-This person will work with the Environmental Chemistry Division of the Dr. Katherine A. Kelley State Public Health Laboratory, and will support the recommendations of the CT Interagency PFAS Action Plan.
-This role is located at 395 West Street in Rocky Hill.
+This person will work with the Chemical Preparedness and Clinical Chemistry section of the Environmental Chemistry Division.
+You will be working at the Dr. Katherine A. Kelley State Public Health Laboratory, located at 395 West Street in Rocky Hill.
 This is a full-time, first shift, thirty five (35) hour per week position with a Monday through Friday work schedule.

 - Assuring the conditions in which people can be healthy

 - Preventing disease, injury, and disability

 - Promoting the equal enjoyment of the highest attainable standard of health, which is a human right and a priority of the state.

 DPH accomplishes this through the implementation of its Strategic Plan which outlines the actions that DPH is taking to accomplish its Mission.